KxSystems/docs/docs/wp/surveillance-latency/index.md

 `symColumn`

-:name of a secondary grouping column common to both `dataJustReceivedInFeedToBeAnalyzed` and `lookbackTableToAggregate`.
+: name of a secondary grouping column common to both `dataJustReceivedInFeedToBeAnalyzed` and `lookbackTableToAggregate`.
 It dictates to the function that when identifying the rows in `lookbackTableToAggregate` that are in the moving time windows for each row of data just received, only look at rows with the same `symColumn` value.

 ### Example